Big Game (horse): Assessment

 In their book A Century of Champions, Tony Morris and John Randall rated Big Game the fortieth best British racehorse of the 20th Century and the hundredth best in their global ranking.

 Stud career

 Big Game was based at the National Stud and proved to be a successful sire of winners, but not an outstanding one.
 His most important winners were the Classic-winning fillies Ambiguity (Epsom Oaks) and Queenpot (1000 Guineas) while the best of his colts was probably the unbeaten Combat.
 He was the damsire of Hethersett (St Leger) and Arctic Explorer (Eclipse Stakes) and was the Leading broodmare sire in Great Britain and Ireland in 1961 and 1962.
-His son Khorassan was a successful stallion in New Zealand where he sired Tulloch. he was put down on 1 July 1963 after being diagnosed as suffering from kidney failure.
+His son Khorassan was a successful stallion in New Zealand where he sired Tulloch.
+Big Game was put down on 1 July 1963 after being diagnosed as suffering from kidney failure.